clearent/ClearentIdtechIOSFramework/README.md

 **Reader Status**

 If you want to display the reader's status in your app you cand use the **readerInfoReceived** closure of the **ClearentUIManagerConfiguration**.

 Here is the defintion of the closure.
-You will receive a **ReaderInfo** object that contains reader related information.
+You will receive a **ReaderInfo** object that contains reader related information:

 ```
 public var readerInfoReceived: ((_ readerInfo: ReaderInfo?) -> Void)?